dragonfly-xyz/useful-solidity-patterns/patterns/readonly-delegatecall/README.md

 ## The Example

 The [example code](./ReadOnlyDelegatecall.sol) is a simple (pointless) contract that has a single, private storage variable `_foo`.
 Because `_foo` is `private`, external contracts wouldn't normally be able to read its value.
 But since it implements both `staticExec()` and `revertExec()` you can use either to pass in a logic contract that is able to read that storage slot through the magic of `delegatecall()`.
+In a realistic application, you would also take the opportunity to perform additional computation on that state.
 The [tests](../../test/ReadOnlyDelegatecall.t.sol) demonstrate how to use it and what happens if the logic function tries to alter state in both approaches (which fails, obviously).

 ## In The Real World